-- 11. What are the appropriate 2016 EECRFs for each rate class consistent with 16 TAC § 25.181(f)? - A. What is the total cost that should be recovered through the utility's 2016 EECRFs? - B. What are the appropriate EECRF rate classes for the utility's 2016 EECRF? - i.
+- b.
+What are the appropriate EECRF rate classes for the utility's 2017 EECRF? - i.
 What retail rate classes were approved in the utility's most recent base-rate proceeding, excluding non-eligible customers?
 16 TAC § 25.181(c)(49). - ii.
 Has the utility proposed an EECRF for each eligible rate class? - iii.
-Has the utility requested a good-cause exception under 16 TAC § 25.181(f)(2) to combine one or more rate classes?
+Has the utility requested a good-cause exception under 16 TAC § 25.181(f)(2) to combine two or more rate classes?
 If so, for each rate class that is proposed to be combined, does it have fewer than 20 customers, is it similar to the other rate classes, and does it receive services under the same energy-efficiency programs as the other rate classes?
-Has the utility demonstrated that good cause supports the proposed combining of rate classes? - C. Are the costs assigned or allocated to rate classes reasonable and consistent with 16 TAC § 25.181? - i.
+Has the utility demonstrated that good cause supports the proposed combining of rate classes? - c.
+Are the costs assigned or allocated to rate classes reasonable and consistent with 16 TAC § 25.181? - i.
 Are the utility's program costs directly assigned to each EECRF rate class that receives services under the programs to the maximum extent possible? - ii.
 Is any bonus allocated consistent with 16 TAC § 25.181(h)(6)? - iii.
 Are administrative costs, including rate-case expenses, and research and development costs allocated consistent with 16 TAC § 25.181(i)? - iv.
-How are the EM&V costs assigned to the rate classes, and is the assignment consistent with PURA § 39.905 and 16 TAC § 25.181?
+If applicable, how are the evaluation, measurement, and verification costs assigned to the rate classes, and is the assignment consistent with PURA § 39.905 and 16 TAC § 25.181? - v.
+Are any under- or over-recovered EECRF costs allocated to the rate classes consistent with 16 TAC § 25.181(f)(2)? - d.
+Does the utility propose an EECRF for any commercial rate classes as a demand charge?
+If so, for each such rate class, do the base rates for that class contain demand charges?
+For each such rate class, should the EECRF for that rate class be an energy charge or a demand charge? - e.
+What is the appropriate estimate of billing determinants for the 2017 program?